Maples7/presentations/2022-8-efun-cabin-fever-reducer.md

 <!-- .element: class="fragment" data-fragment-index="3" -->

 Note:
 After graduation, I joined a game company in Guangzhou.
-The company is so-so but I've met a good tech leader, who was strict about code quality.
+The company is so-so but I've met a good tech leader, who was very strict about code quality.
 I've laid a good foundation on JavaScript and Node.js during that time.
 JavaScript is probably not a well-designed programming language, but its tech community is absolutely the best.
 The community is full of innovative geekers and they're usually active in creating something new and they're willing to share their knowledge.
 I quit the job after the tech leader left the company and joined a startup in Beijing called Seniverse.

 This is a company focusing on weather/meteorological business.
 The team is so great and everyone is creative and professional.
 Coincidentally, my boss - the CEO - used to be a senior PM in Microsoft Redmond before he founded the company.
 Gradually I became the head of backend development and had many chances to try my ideas.
 I mainly write Node.js, Python and Elixir/Erlang there.
 Elixir or Erlang is a good but niche language.
 I worked in Beijing for three years.